To purchase paintings and to be added to my mailing list please send me a message on the contact page. Prices are plus p & p

 Responses: Painting and Poetry.

-Some of my work created during this time was also exhibited at the South West Academy of Fine and Applied Arts Open Exhibition at Exeter Castle also in November 2019.
+Some paintings were also exhibited at the South West Academy of Fine and Applied Arts Open Exhibition at Exeter Castle in 2019.

 Responses between painters and poets Exhibition: